Darkeh1807/Darkeh1807/README.md

 <h2 align="left">Hi 👋!
-My name is Elijah Darkeh and I'm a Software developer, from Accra Ghana</h2>
+My name is Elijah Darkeh and I'm a Software developer, from Accra-Ghana</h2>

 ###